NVIDIA-RTX/NRD/README.md

 ## Using NRI-based NRD integration layer

 If Graphics API's native pointers are retrievable from the RHI, the *NRD integration* layer can be used to greatly simplify the integration.
-In this case, the application should only wrap up native pointers for the *Device*, *CommandList* and *Textures* into entities, compatible with an API abstraction layer (*[NRI](https://github.com/NVIDIA-RTX/NRI)*), and all work with *NRD* library will be hidden inside the integration layer:
+In this case, the application should only provide native pointers for the *Device*, *CommandList* and *Textures* into entities, compatible with an API abstraction layer (*[NRI](https://github.com/NVIDIA-RTX/NRI)*), and all work with *NRD* library will be hidden inside the integration layer:

 *Engine or App → native objects → NRD integration layer → NRI → NRD*